DataDog/hiring-engineers/answers.md

 Prerequisites - Setup the environment:
-Answer：I use Vagrant and VirtualBox to build the environment for this test.
+Answer: I use Vagrant and VirtualBox to build the environment for this test.
 Collecting Metrics:

 Visualizing Data: